freegyes/MakingItRealm/CONTRIBUTING.md

 ## How Can I Contribute?

-### Contributing as a Creator
+### Contributing as a Creator 👩‍🎨

-Our current schedule sets the virtual exhibitions live on the first weekend of every month. **Make sure that your submission arrives by the first Saturday of the month, the latest**.
+🗓 **Make sure that your submission arrives by the first Saturday of the month, the latest**.
+Our current schedule sets the virtual exhibitions live on the first weekend of every month.

-#### If You Feel Anxious When You Hear the Expression Pull Request 😃

-Just reach out to [hello@makingitrealm.space](mailto:hello@makingitrealm.space) and we'll help you set up your creation.
+**Note**: If you get anxious when you hear expressions like Forking, Branches and Pull Requests, just reach out to [hello@makingitrealm.space](mailto:hello@makingitrealm.space) and we'll help you set up your creation.

-#### Sending a Creation as a Pull Request

 - Fork the [Making It Realm repository](https://github.com/freegyes/MakingItRealm).
 - Create a new branch from the latest `issue-202X-XX` branch and name it `submission-202X-XX/author`.